Dear Reader,

 This event will cover key pointers and advice about the best approach based on recommended good practice and the law including:

-• What is gross misconduct and how does that fit in to the disciplinary and capability policies and procedures.
-What would a tribunal expect you to do?
+• How to approach the employee and how to expect the discussion to go. • The right way to start and what preparation you need to do. • What is gross misconduct and how does that fit in to the disciplinary and capability policies and procedures.
+What would a tribunal expect you to do? • How to make sure you have written the right letters including invitations to meetings, the issue of warnings and what should be contained in these letters?

 I regularly provide expert HR workshops on current and relevant issues facing directors, owner managers and senior managers.
 My aim with this workshop is to promote healthy debate and discussion in an atmosphere of trust and confidence with like-minded people.